GitHub Actions Workflows

 2. Artifact Upload (Required)

 Your workflow must upload a build artifact using actions/upload-artifact.
-This is what Deploy Forge downloads and deploys to your WordPress site.
+This is what the WordPress plugin downloads and deploys to your site.
+Deploy Forge validates this during setup.

 - name: Upload artifact